Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Sandra J. Sheldon - Energizer Holdings, Inc.

 Yeah.
 So, on gross margin, for the year we're really focusing on driving our operating margin expansion at 50 basis points.
-And so, really, within that we're maintaining some flexibility within gross margin, SG&A and A&P, and not really putting our specific targets given that it could really vary depending on our top line trends, the level of investment back into the business and the competitive environment.
+And so, really, within that we're maintaining some flexibility within gross margin, SG&A and A&P, and not really putting out specific targets given that it could really vary depending on our top-line trends, the level of investment back into the business and the competitive environment.
 So, overall, we're really, really more focused on the operating margin expansion and working all levers that we have to ensure that we meet that.

 David P. Hatfield - Energizer Holdings, Inc.

-And then, on the category, when you look globally, we were looking at kind of low single digits, call it 2% or so, and I think, that softened primarily U.S.-driven, also a few European markets that softened from a trend point of view.
+And then, on the category, when you look globally, we were looking at kind of low single digits, call it 2% or so, and I think that that softened primarily U.S.-driven, also a few European markets that softened from a trend point of view.
 And right now, at least through the fiscal year, we see that continuing.
-So, we've seen global market more like flat, and we don't see that changing for the next few quarters.
+So we've seen global market more like flat, and we don't see that changing for the next few quarters.

 Faiza Alwy - Deutsche Bank Securities, Inc.

-And just to follow-up on that, so do you expect to maintain shares, so do you expect your organic growth to be roughly flat also?
+And just to follow up on that, so do you expect to maintain shares, so do you expect your organic growth to be roughly flat also?

 David P. Hatfield - Energizer Holdings, Inc.